bugblat/fan/README.md

 # Fan - FPGA on an Android

 This is the software and firmware for Bugblat's *FPGA on Android* board - the *Fan* board.

-The software includes
+The software directory includes

-- for full-on Android programming, an example Java app
+- an example Java app for full-on Android programming
-- for scripted Android programming, a set of example Lua+Java apps
+- a set of example Lua+Java apps for scripted Android programming
 - a PC-oriented development environment for prototyping

-## What is the Fan board?
+The firmware directory includes the small *flasher* and *flashctl* designs, and *la125*, a complete 125MHz logic analyzer.

+The lua directory has example Lua programs that will run unchanged on a PC or on an Android device.

+The pc directory contains low level libraries for controlling a FPGA board, plus a plugin for using the Lua/Gideros framework on a PC.
+The pc/utils directory includes programs for reprogramming a non-volatile FPGA.

+## How to Use the Software and Firmware

+The Fan board implements an FPGA with a USB interface for programming and control.
-The Fan board connects to an Android's USB OTG port via an FTDI interface chip.
+It can connect to an Android's USB OTG port or to a USB port on a PC.

+The USB interface is an FTDI chip.
+Android applications need to incorporate FTDI's Java interface JAR, as shown in the example applications.

-To get started you need to install the FTDI drivers, then plug in the Fan board.
+To develop or test on a PC, you need to install FTDI drivers.

-## Install the Drivers
+## On a PC - Install Drivers

 The Fan board software uses 100% standard FTDI *D2XX* drivers.
 Most Linux systems come with FTDI drivers in place,